 Enabling computers to access the full information encoded in mathematical formulae mandates machine-readable representation formats that capture both the presentation, i.e., the notational symbols and their spacial arrangement, and the content, i.e., the semantics, of mathematical formulae.
 Likewise, exchanging mathematical formulae between applications, e.g., CAS, requires methods to convert and semantically enrich different representation formats.
-The Mathematical Markup Language (MathML) allows one to encode both presentation and content information in a standardized and extensible way (cf. Section 3).
+The Mathematical Markup Language (MathML) allows one to encode both presentation and content information in a standardized and extensible way (see section 3).

-Despite the availability of MathML, most Digital Mathematical Libraries (DML) currently exclusively use presentation languages, such as TeX and LaTeX to represent mathematical content.
-On the other hand, CAS, such as MAPLE, Mathematica or SageMath1, typically use representation formats that include more content information about mathematical formulae to enable computations.
-The conversion between representation formats entails many conceptual and technical challenges, which we describe in more detail in Section 2.
+Despite the availability of MathML, most Digital Mathematical Libraries (DML) currently exclusively use presentation languages, such as TEX and LATEX to represent mathematical content.
+On the other hand, CAS, such as Maple, Mathematica and SageMath, typically use representation formats that include more content information about mathematical formulae to enable computations.
+Conversion between representation formats entails many conceptual and technical challenges, which we describe in more detail in section 2.
 Despite the availability of numerous conversion tools, the inherent challenges of the conversion process result in a high error rate and often lossy conversion of mathematical formulae in different representation formats.

-To push forward advances in research on mathematical format conversion, we make the following contributions, which we describe in the subsequent sections:
+To advance research on mathematical format conversion, we make the following contributions, which we describe in the subsequent sections:

-- We provide an openly available benchmark dataset to evaluate tools for mathematical format conversion (cf. Section 3).
-The dataset includes: - a new test collection covering diverse research areas in multiple STEM disciplines; - an extensive, manually curated gold standard that includes annotations for both presentation and content information of mathematical formulae; - tools to facilitate the future extension of the gold standard by visually supporting human annotators; and - metrics to quantitatively evaluate the quality of mathematical format conversions. - (2) We perform an extensive, quantitative evaluation of state-ofthe-art tools for mathematical format conversion and provide an automated evaluation framework that easily allows rerunning the evaluation in future research (cf. Section 4). - (3) We propose a novel approach to mathematical format conversion (cf. Section 5).
-The approach imitates the human sensemaking process for mathematical content by analyzing the textual context of formulae for information that helps link symbols in formulae to a knowledge base, in our case Wikidata, to determine the semantics of formulae.
+- 1. We provide an openly available benchmark dataset to evaluate tools for mathematical format conversion (cf. section 3).
+The dataset includes: - a new test collection covering diverse research areas in multiple STEM disciplines; - an extensive, manually curated gold standard that includes annotations for both presenta-

+- tion and content information of mathematical formulae: - tools to facilitate the future extension of the gold standard by visually supporting human annotators; and - metrics to quantitatively evaluate the quality of mathematical format conversions. - 2.
+We perform an extensive, quantitative evaluation of state-of-the-art tools for mathematical format conversion and provide an automated evaluation framework to support easily rerunning the evaluation in future research (cf. section 4). - 3.
+We propose a novel approach to mathematical format conversion (cf. section 5).
+The approach imitates the human sense-making process for mathematical content by analyzing the textual context of formulae for information that helps link symbols in formulae to a knowledge base, in our case Wikidata, to determine the semantics of formulae.